sryk/sryk.github.io/README.md

-# website
+# Welcome
-The Sryk Wibsite.
+This is a documentation site for Sryk projects.